GSA/USSM/_pages/marketplace/marketplace2.md

     </div>
 -->

-    Marketplace partners are to deliver modern, secure technologies that service agency operations need.
+    Marketplace partners must deliver modern technology and services needed to propery manage agency operations.
 An efficient management ecosystem will deliver a citizen-centric, accountable, performance-driven approach to agency operations that restores the government's focus on administration's priorities and improves mission delivery in service to American taxpayers.
     </p>